driusan/lmt/Nix-Shell.md

+# About Nix
+Nix is a package manager designed to allow for completely reproducible builds.
+It allows for developers to have reproducible build environments in order to ensure consistency.
+For more information, see <https://nixos.org/>.

 # Nix Shell
 Nix development shells can be used to get development environments which can be accessed using the `nix-shell` command.